-Source: European Commission data, tax administration data, PwC analysis
+Source: European Commission data, Tax administration data, PwC analysis

-Figure 33 shows that 10 Member States approved claims with an average value higher than the EU-26 average of EUR 6,700 in 2016.
-Malta, Hungary, France and Poland approved claims with the highest average value, EUR 21,600, EUR 15,900, EUR 10,500 and EUR 10,100 respectively.
+Figure 34 shows that 10 Member States have approved claims with an average value higher than the EU-26 average of EUR 6,700 in 2016.
+Malta, Hungary, France and Poland have approved claims of the highest average value with EUR 21,600, EUR 15,900, EUR 10,500 and EUR 10,100 respectively.
 No data regarding the average value of a claim received was available for Malta.
-However, for Hungary, France and Poland, a clear trend of claims above EU-averages can be identified as the average value of a claim received in 2016 was also significantly above the EU-24 average, at EUR 15,200, EUR 8,300 and EUR 11,400 respectively.
+However, for Hungary, France and Poland, a clear trend of claims above EU-average can be identified considering the average value of a claim received in 2016 were also significantly above EU-24 average with EUR 15,200, EUR 8,300 and EUR 11,400 respectively.

-Compared to this, as illustrated in Figure 34, seven Member States had an average value of a rejected claim above the EU-25 average in 2016.
-Italy was the Member State that rejected claims with the highest average value at nearly EUR 26,000, followed by Poland and Spain with average values of a rejected claim of EUR 17,100 and EUR 13,200 respectively.
+Compared to this, as illustrated in Figure 35, seven Member States had an average value of a rejected claim above the EU-25 average in 2016.
+Italy was the Member State that rejected claims with the highest average value of nearly EUR 26,000, followed by Poland and Spain with average values of a rejected claim of EUR 17,100 and EUR 13,200 respectively.
 Considering the average value of a claim received by these three tax administrations in 2016 was EUR 4,600, EUR 11,400 and EUR 5,100 respectively, this suggests that high-value claims are more likely to be rejected.

-Romania, Latvia and Luxembourg had the lowest average values per claim rejected in 2016, with EUR 1,000, EUR 1,200 and EUR 1,300 respectively.
+Romania, Latvia and Luxembourg had the lowest average values per claim rejected in 2016 with EUR 1,000, EUR 1,200 and EUR 1,300 respectively.
 Especially for Romania this may be driven by a large volume of low value claims being rejected.
-This finding coincides with further information received from the Romanian tax administration, namely that one of the main reasons for claims to be rejected is that they do not meet minimum value thresholds established in domestic legislation implementing Article 17 of Directive $2008/9/EC.^{26}$
+This finding coincides with further information received from the Romanian Tax administrations, namely that one of the main reasons for claims to be rejected is that they do not meet minimum value thresholds established in domestic legislation implementing Article 17 of Directive 2008/9/EC.26

-Figure 33: Average value per approved claim across the EU-26 Member State in 2016
+Figure 34: Average value per approved claim across the EU-26 Member State in 2016

-Source: European Commission data, tax administration data, PwC analysis
+Source: European Commission data, Tax administration data, PwC analysis